 Photographs of your injuries and copies of any correspondence with an insurance company could also help your claim.
 When you meet with your Louisville surgical malpractice attorney for the first time, he or she will help you understand what information will be helpful to gather.
 The law office can also conduct its own investigation and collection of evidence on your behalf.

 To find out if you or a loved one have grounds for a medical malpractice lawsuit, contact the Louisville medical malpractice attorneys of Meinhart, Smith & Manning, PLLC today.
-Our Kentucky law firm offers no-cost case evaluations for your benefit.
+Our Kentucky law firm offers free consultations for your case.